PhenoApps/Field-Book/docs/source/geonav.rst

 GeoNav
 ======
 Overview
 --------

-Used to supply high-accuracy location data to the device, which can be collected with the GNSS trait and/or used to navigate the field.
+The Geonav feature is used to automatically navigate between entries in the field based on the location of the device.
+It requires field entries to have high-accuracy location data collected via GNSS trait, as well as an an external GPS device.

+This section provdes specific hardware recomendations, as well as instuctions for deploying the recommended devices to use the GeoNav feature in the field.

-This section provdes specific hardware and field use recommendations.
-Fieldbook also has a section of specific :doc:`settings-geonav` (|geonav|).
+Fieldbook also has a dedicated screen for :doc:`settings-geonav` (|geonav|).

 Supplies
 --------